310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
-I am not a kid!
-I am growing splendidly because of you and everyone in Ryuseitai—no, because of everyone in the whole world supporting me!
+I am no kid!
+I am growing splendidly because of you and everyone in Ryuseitai — No, because of everyone in the whole world supporting me!

 I will be able to jump up even faster, and even higher!

 First is persistence!
 Second is endurance!
 Third, fourth, fifth is perseverance!
 I shall not let myself fall over now!

-I will be giving my all, so I want you to watch me, Isara-dono!
+I shall be giving my all, so I want you to watch me, Isara-dono!
 Because you held out your hand to me back then, when I had been paralyzed in place!

 You linked my chosen path to a bright, shining future!
 {% endbubble %}